MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/BusinessTravel.md

 ms.author: cdmditeam
 ---

-# Business Travel in CloudforSustainabilityCarbonDataModel
+# Business Travel in Cloud for Sustainability carbon data model

 Entity for business travel activity data, including vehicle, train, and air travel, as well as hotel stays.